 Please note that the rules and judging panel are set in place well before the day of the QMJC.
-No changes to the rules, nor the make-up of the judging panel are possible at the event so it is pointless discussing these items at pre-comp meetings.
+No changes to the rules, nor the make-up of the judging panel are possible at the event so this is not the time to discuss it.

 – judges will use a paper-based scoring system so there is no need to bring a smart-phone or tablet for scoring purposes.